schitresh/computer_science/networks/L4_transport_layer/2_tcp_transmission_control_protocol.md

 ## Connection using 3 way handshake
 - Step 1: SYN
   - When a client wants to establish a connection
-    - Isends a segment with SYN (Synchronized Sequence Number)
+    - It sends a segment with SYN (Synchronized Sequence Number)
   - This informs the server that the client is likely to start communication
     - And with what sequence number (32-bit number) it starts with
 - Step 2: SYN + ACK
   - Server responds to the client request with SYN-ACK signal bits set
   - Acknowledgement (ACK) signifies that the response of the segment is received
-  - SYN signifies with what sequence number it is likely to start the segements with
+  - SYN signifies with what sequence number it is likely to start the segments with
 - Step 3: ACK
   - Client acknowledges the response of the server
   - And they both establish a reliable connection